 - Fails to pay their rent in full or is always late in paying it

 - Causes damage to the rental property

 - Engages in illegal activity in the rental property or within the residential complex

 - Allows too many people to reside in the rental unit

-The act also specifies additional reasons for terminating a tenancy that have nothing to do with what the tenant did or didn’t do.
-More often, they are called ‘no fault’ reasons.
+The act also specifies additional reasons for terminating a tenancy that has nothing to do with what the tenant did or didn’t do.
+More often, they are called ‘no-fault’ reasons.
 Examples include:

 - When you plan to carry out major renovations or repairs that require a building permit.
 Usually, you won’t proceed with such work unless the rental property is empty.

-- When you, the landlord, wants back the rental unit for your own use or for use by your immediate family member (i.e. spouse, child, parent, spouse’s child, or parent).
+- When you, the landlord, want back the rental unit for your own use or for use by your immediate family member (i.e. spouse, child, parent, spouse’s child, or parent).

 As you are about to learn, ending a tenancy lease can take place in various forms depending on the different situations that may arise during the process.